Patients with gynecologic, urologic and colorectal cancers benefit from this innovative technology.

 Although many prostate cancers are not serious, some forms may be more aggressive.
 A radical prostatectomy, or prostate removal, may be required, especially if severe urinary issues occur.
 Atreya Dash, M.D., medical director of urologic cancer at TCI, recognizes the concerns and anxiety that male patients may have with this procedure.
 “Besides curing the cancer, the biggest concerns remain safeguarding urinary and sexual functions.
 Robotic surgery may allow quicker recovery in both cases.
 It’s innovation at its best,” says Dr. Dash.

-In addition to addressing cancer and other issues in the pelvic area, Long Beach Memorial’s robotic system may also be used for certain head and neck cancers.
+In addition to addressing cancer and other issues in the pelvic area, Long Beach Medical Center’s robotic system may also be used for certain head and neck cancers.
 To speak with an experienced oncology nurse about various treatment options, call TCI’s Cancer Answers.
 Find a robotic surgeon.

 - Colon & Rectal Surgery, General Surgery